magento/pwa-studio/pwa-devdocs/src/tutorials/extension-development/index.md

 ---

 PWA Studio follows the Magento way of merging third-party code to build web functionality on a simple platform.
-The [extensibility framework][] provided by the `pwa-buildpack` package lets you create third-party extensions for PWA Studio storefronts, such as Venia.
+The [extensibility framework][] provided by the `pwa-buildpack` package lets you create these third-party extensions for PWA Studio storefronts, such as Venia.

 Extensions provide new storefront functionality, extend existing components, or replace different storefront parts.
 Language packs are a specific extension type which provide translation data for the [internationalization feature][].